 Together with our friends at BMW, we will perform component measurements on the BMW i4, the first fully electric Gran Coupé from BMW.
 Specifically, we will model the vibrational characteristics of the 5th gen electric drive-train in the i4 through various configurations.
 These measurements will replace a previous measurement campaign that we did on the BMW ix3 as our go-to software testing dataset.
 The ix3 measurements were coincidentally the unofficial testing case for DIRAC so it seems only fitting to use BMW measurements to test COUPLE; some traditions are best kept alive!
 Of course, we have learned a lot since then and have improved the capabilities of all our software products, so we expect to further improve the quality of the measurements.
 Aside from being an excellent dataset in their own right, it will also showcase COUPLE’s variable design possibilities and analysis tools; not only for us and the people at BMW and TU Munich, but also for all those interested!

 First of all: stay tuned for more insights on the showcase of COUPLE through our case page.
 The Eurostars project is still running and we will steam on, adding functionality and constantly improving COUPLE’s user interface.
-Throughout the duration of VIBES will finalize the first viable product, TUM will research new methodologies and BMW will use the i4 measurements to meticulously test each version providing engineering feedback.
+Throughout the duration of the project, VIBES will finalize the first viable product, TUM will research new methodologies and BMW will use the i4 measurements to meticulously test each version providing engineering feedback.
 Of course, our work on COUPLE will continue after that as we continuously update all our software products, to provide engineers worldwide the best possible workflow for modular engineering.